akrolsmir/oneword/README.md

 ```
 And then open http://localhost:8020.

-Prettier is mandatory, VSCode is recommended
+While developing: Prettier is mandatory, VSCode is recommended.

+To deploy: just push to master, and Netlify will update the site!

 ## Code structure
 - One Word is basically a single page app, and that page is index.html.